mromerom/CS4330-FinalProject/Topics/Inheritance and Extension/templateMDFile.md

 ## Inheritance and Extension
 Inheritance is when an object is built up from another object; this is usually explained as an IS-A relationship.
 For example, vegetables are healthy foods that humans (should) eat.
 A cabbage *is* a vegetable, and a carrot *is* a vegetable; in this instance, vegetables would be a 'parent' (extended) class and cabbage and carrot would be two different 'child' (inheriting) classes.
 Each 'child' of an object is a more specific version of its parent; another example of this is: a january_king **is a** cabbage **is a** vegetable.
 You can also think of the taxonomic rank, Domain->Kingdom->Phylum->Class->Order->Family->Genus->Species, with each rank/ level getting progressively more specific towards a single kind of animal or plant.

 In programming implementation, a 'child' class is said to *extend* a 'parent' class, and the 'child' class is said to have *inherited* the states and behaviours of the 'parent' class.

---> TALK ABOUT ACTUALLY INHERITING STATES AND BEHAVIOURS AND OVERRIDING THEM
+Any non-private states or behaviours that the parent class has declared will be a part of the child class's states and behaviours (note: it will *not* show up in the child class, as the child class is building off the 'foundation' of the parent class).

 <br></br>
 ## Java's Implementation